Integer

 • Default to INTEGER for new columns — it covers nearly all practical integer values with minimal storage.

-• Use BIGINT proactively for auto-increment primary keys on high-volume tables to avoid painful migrations later when INTEGER hits its limit.
+• Use BIGINT proactively for auto-increment primary keys on high-volume tables to avoid a painful migration when INTEGER hits its 2.1 billion limit.

 • Use SMALLINT only when storage is a genuine concern and the value is provably bounded — for example, days of the week (0–6) or HTTP status codes.